Dewil Valley: Ceramics

-A variety of earthenware pottery sherds were recovered from the site, amounting to approximately 12,600 pieces.
-Unfortunately, these finds cannot be confidently associated with any of the surfaces in the site due to turbation (postdepositional disturbance) of the layers where most of the sherds were discovered.
+A variety of earthenware pottery sherds were recovered from the site, amounting to approximately 12,600 pieces even by 2010.
+Unfortunately, these finds cannot be confidently associated with any of the surfaces in the site due to bioturbation and cemetery digging (postdepositional disturbance) of the layers where most of the sherds were discovered.
 However, some of the decorated sherds were traced back to 4000–5000 years ago, mostly red-slipped with impressed circular designs, with some circles filled white with either lime or clay.
-Other sherds were associated with the "Metal Period" (which was around 2500 to 1500 years ago in Philippine Archaeology) due to its designs with geometric forms (with some painted red), commonly associated with this period.
+Other sherds were associated with the so-called "Metal Period" (which was around 2500 to 1500 years ago in Philippine archaeology) due to their designs with geometric forms (with some painted red), commonly associated with this period.
 Large pieces of undecorated sherds were also found that may have been fragments from burial jars.

-Majority of the pottery decorations are associated with Sa Hyunh-Kalanay pottery.
-Variations of the designs (in both technical and stylistic aspects) between the pottery from Ille Cave and other sites in Dewil Valley suggests that these may have been adapted from other traded pottery.
-Evidence of pottery firing have also been found in the Ille cave.
-While there are no primary jar burials in this site, Ille pottery would have probably played a vital role in burial practices of its communities of practice.
+The majority of the pottery decorations are associated with Sa Hyunh-Kalanay pottery.
+Variations of the designs (in both technical and stylistic aspects) between the pottery from Ille and other sites in the Dewil Valley suggests that these may have been adapted from other traded pottery.
+Evidence of pottery firing has also been found in Ille cave.
+While there are no primary jar burials at this site, Ille pottery would have probably played a vital role in burial practices of its communities of practice.

-Tradeware, although limited, were also found in Dewil Valley.
+Tradeware, although limited, is also found in the Dewil Valley.
 Tradeware sherds recovered from the Ille platform were mostly brown stoneware, celadon, whiteware and brownware.
-These brown-glazed shards are determined to be "dusan" jars from the 10th century.
-On the other hand, shards found on the Ille tower were blue and white and quite a lot in number, making them easy to pick out.
+These brown-glazed sherds are determined to be "dusan" jars from the 10th century CE.
+On the other hand, sherds found on the Ille tower were blue-and-white and quite a lot in number, making them easy to pick out.